-The Republic of Ireland uses the Euro.
+Europe and the Republic of Ireland use the Euro.

 Scotland has it’s own bills that say Bank of Scotland on them.
 But they are the same as the GBP that is used in England.
 The difference between them is: You can use the GBP in Scotland, but sometimes you can’t use the Scottish notes outside of Scotland (you should be able to, but I’ve heard of people who couldn’t).
 If you have Jacobite leanings, you probably want to use the Scottish bank note, but the notes with the picture of the Queen on them work too.